simonriou/simonriou.github.io/projects/chess.md

 # Chess Bot

 The aim of this project is to develop a neural network capable of evaluating chess positions.
 The project is still in its infancy and is currently under development.
+Link to the main repository: [https://github.com/simonriou/chess](https://github.com/simonriou/chess)

 ## Table of Contents
 - [Installation](#installation)